 Overall, my research suggests that there are key differences between both the various procedures and demographics of the jury pool that can influence a trial proceeding in state and federal courts in New York.

 Atlas, Ariel, "Don’t Forget About the Jury: Advice for Civil Litigators and Criminal Prosecutors on Differences in State and Federal Courts in New York" (2015).
 Cornell Law Library Prize for Exemplary Student Research Papers.
-Paper 10.
+10.